Ribbon Cuttings & Grand Opening Celebrations

 Day & Time

-We kindly ask that you contact the Knoxville Chamber of Commerce at least two weeks in advance but the farther out in advance you can let us know, the better.
+We kindly ask that you contact the Knoxville Chamber of Commerce at least two weeks in advance, but the sooner you can let us know, the better.

 Sometimes, this is done right at the beginning of an event, but more often it is done about fifteen minutes into the event, once people have had a chance to mingle.